intel/sriov-fec-operator/spec/openshift-operator-release-notes.md

 - After a successful user image of Fortville update, when power cycling the N3000 with the RSU command, a failure to reboot properly has been observed occasionally.
 This results in failed SPI transactions and a loss of communication with the BMC.
 To resolve, reboot the server.

 # Release Content
-- OpenNESS Operator for Intel® FPGA PAC N3000
+- SEO Operator for Intel® FPGA PAC N3000
-- OpenNESS SR-IOV Operator for Wireless FEC Accelerators
+- SEO SR-IOV Operator for Wireless FEC Accelerators
 - Prometheus fpgainfo exporter
 - Documentation

 # Hardware and Software Compatibility
-The OpenNESS Operator for Intel® FPGA PAC N3000 has the following requirements:
+The SEO Operator for Intel® FPGA PAC N3000 has the following requirements:
 - [Intel® FPGA PAC N3000 card](https://www.intel.com/content/www/us/en/programmable/products/boards_and_kits/dev-kits/altera/intel-fpga-pac-n3000/overview.html)
 - vRAN RTL image for the Intel® FPGA PAC N3000 card
 - NVM utility